JackPotat0/jackpotat0.github.io/docs/game.md

 <details>
   <summary>1-1</summary>
-  Pretty decent introductory case, simple and effective character arc for Sayaka and a nice warmup to the game's mechanics with a really easy murder.
+  Pretty decent introductory case, simple and effective character arc for Sayaka and a nice warmup to the game's mechanics with a really easy murder. </br>
+  [2nd playthough] This case is really well executed.
+Other than too easy solve I cannot find anywhere to complain.
 </details>
 <details>
   <summary>1-2</summary>